willm/blog/_posts/2022-01-17-better-schema-migrations.markdown

 ```
 When you want to change/modify an object, you simply add a new sql file with the next number in the list to make your change.

-Postgres offers an official docker image to do exactly this task.
+Postgres offers an [official docker image](https://hub.docker.com/_/postgres) to do exactly this task.
+We place the following `Dockerfile` in our `./db` directory.

 ```dockerfile
 FROM postgres:10-alpine